 Enjoy these photo slide shows of Downtown Frederick Architecture:

-Find out more about Frederick Living at the following websites:
+Find out more about downtown Frederick Maryland living at the following websites:

 The Federal, Victorian and Colonial Architecture is a draw for historic home enthusiasts.
 Along with these historic homes are several areas of new construction, including Maxwell Place Condominiums along Carroll Creek Park, and Maxwell Square Townhouse Development on 5th Street.
 Creekside Plaza is a mixed use building with several condominiums on the 5th and 6th floor.

 Downtown Frederick Maryland living provides all the historic charm that the Historical Society has carefully preserved.
 Historic District homes can range from Civil War era to modern.
 There are also several surrounding neighborhoods within walking distance of the downtown area that provide a varied lifestyle within a close proximity.